shmygol/nip/README.md

-# parse
+# nip

-A simple string parser library for Roc, using templates with fields like `"Hello, {salutation:Str}"`.
+Nip is a simple string parser library for Roc, using templates with fields like `"Hello, {salutation:Str}"`.

 ## Fields syntax